Booking Policies & Safety Measures

 - Guests will be asked to stay sitting except when using the toilets.

 - Staff will be given an unambiguous message to staff to stay home when symptomatic, or if a member of their household is symptomatic, and to get tested to allow contact tracing of positive cases.

-- Staff who interact with guests closely (e.g. bringing food or drink to the table) will wear a face visor.
-Staff who greet customers from behind a desk, or who are normally working away from guests, may not wear a visor, but must do so if moving to a closer contact position.
+- Staff who interact with guests (e.g. bringing food or drink to the table) will wear a face mask or visor.
+Staff who are not interacting with customers do not have to wear a mask, but must do so if moving to a closer contact position.

 - Staff do have to work closely with colleagues from the same department during their shift, but we will attempt to ensure this is only done within small teams.